 Be prepared to get stuck and work at researching and trying different solutions.
 Sometimes you will need to wait while Mr. James helps another student.
 Keep working at your problem by using the Lego EV3 documentation, Carnegie Mellon curriculum, other students’ knowledge, books from the Seattle Public Library, and internet resources.

 Bring a snack (optional), headphones, flash drive, and a pen or pencil to each meeting.

 Your project’s posterboard should reflect your best efforts for presenting the following:

 - Robot’s Name or Designation

 - Brief description of what your robot is and what it does

-- Brief statement of how your robot relates to the theme of “Robotics Technology in your Community“
+- Brief statement of how your robot relates to this year’s theme (TBA)

 - Highlights of the most challenging or interesting aspects of your robot’s design